ankitcharolia/gitlab-artifacts-cleaner/README.md

 ```bash
 gitlab-artifacts-cleaner --server https://gitlab.com --token <token> --project_id <project_id>
 ```
+**NOTE:** You must have at least the Maintainer role for the project.

 ## Support
 Feel free to create an Issue/Pull Request if you find any bug with `gitlab-artifacts-cleaner`